eclipse-tractusx/digital-product-pass/README.md

 </div>

 >[!IMPORTANT]
 >If you wish to "reactivate" this repo and maintain it feel free to follow the process described here: [Reactivation Guidelines](https://eclipse-tractusx.github.io/docs/release/trg-7/trg-7-09#reactivation-guidelines).
 It was deprecated because it was unmaintained and the security of this repository depenedencies could not be maintained.
-It is possible that other repositories/products like [industry-core-hub](https://github.com/eclipse-tractusx/industry-core-hub) provide alternatives for DPP creation and consumption in Tractus-X.
+It is possible that other repositories/products like [industry-core-hub](https://github.com/eclipse-tractusx/industry-core-hub) provide alternatives for DPP creation and consumption in Tractus-X. This deprecation is only valid for the code, anything that has do do with the use case DPP is valid until the standards or KITs like [EcoPass KIT](https://eclipse-tractusx.github.io/docs-kits/next/kits/eco-pass-kit/adoption-view) get deprecated.

+>[!NOTE]
+> The DPP Verification documentation was transfered to a KIT called [Data Trust & Security KIT](https://eclipse-tractusx.github.io/docs-kits/next/kits/data-trust-and-security-kit/adoption-view) and is also there referenced as a [success story]().

 [![Contributors][contributors-shield]][contributors-url]